-I would like to thank all of our employees for their dedication.
-The hard work of Charter's 96,000 employees has been remarkable.
-They have been asked to go above and beyond their regular duties, and they have delivered, easing the strain for millions of families throughout the pandemic.

-I would also like to thank all our investors for their continued support.
+I would like to thank all of our employees for their dedication to our customers and to Charter.
+The hard work of Charter's over 93,000 employees has been remarkable.
+I would also like to thank all of our investors for their continued support.